Table of Contents

-Every chicken is different, and this varies by breed immensely, but a rough estimate is that chickens can fly as high as about 10 feet.
+How high and how far can chickens fly depends on breed, age, and motivation, but most backyard chickens can fly up to about 10 feet high and 40–50 feet forward.
 Chickens are not exactly brilliant flyers when it comes to how much distance they can traverse flying too.
 A record duration of a chicken flight is no more than 13 seconds covering a distance of not more than three hundred feet.

 That’s about outstanding chickens; you can expect your home run-of-the-mill backyard chickens to normally fly for forty or fifty feet.